 Fast v.
 State, 2004 ND 111, ¶ 8, 680 N.W.2d 265.
 This type of liability is often referred to as “premises liability.”

 If you were sitting on a jury to decide this issue, it would likely be posed to you this way:

 The accumulation or presence of ice and snow on a property does not in and of itself establish fault by a defendant.

 For injuries on common approaches next to or attached to a building.
 A person has a duty to maintain this area of the property in a reasonably safe condition in view of all the circumstances, including the likelihood of injury, the seriousness of the injury and the burden of avoiding the risk of injury.

 For injuries on premises remote or abutting.
 A person has no duty to remove natural accumulations of ice and snow from this area of the property.
 A person may, however, be at fault for an act or omission that created an unnatural condition in this area of the property that is unreasonably dangerous or more hazardous due to that person’s conduct.

 NDJI-Civil C 16.07 (2014).
 You may be thinking to yourself, “Your fancy lawyerspeak means nothing to me!”
 Fair enough.
 Fortunately, we speak both lawyer and English at SW&L.

 This is meant as a very broad overview.
-Particular circumstances (including whether the landowner in a public entity) affect this analysis.
+Particular circumstances (including whether the landowner is a public entity) affect this analysis.
 Our law firm handles a broad range of cases.
 I am a real estate attorney.
-If you are looking to minimize liability exposure on your real property, call or email me.
+If you are looking to minimize liability exposure on your real property, contact our Real Estate Team.
 We also have personal injury attorneys.
-If you have been injured on someone’s property because of a slip and fall, please call or email our personal injury attorneys.
-If you are having trouble with your insurer covering a slip and fall accident on your premises, please call or email one of our civil litigation attorneys.
+If you have been injured on someone’s property because of a slip and fall, please call or email our Personal Injury Team.